unm-digital-futures/digital-history-review/docs/essays/you-are-here.md

 {% include figure.html
   class="img-center"
   width="40%"
   caption="Figure 4.
-Here 7-Blocking trees and light post"
+Here 7-Trees and light post blocking the artwork" src="images/here7.jpg" %}
-  src="images/here7.jpg" %}

 The artwork is also situated near the entrance of the park.
 The noise of the approaching vehicles occasionally interrupts the tranquility of